MSc Management and Implementation of Development Projects / Overview

 - How to apply

-Please note that due to the high volume of applications received this year, this programme has now closed applications for 2017 entry to all international/non-EU students.
-Applications for 2018 will open in September 2017.
+Please note that due to the high volume of applications received this year, this course has now closed postgraduate taught applications for 2018 entry to all international/non-EU students.
+Applications for 2019 will open in September 2018.

 |Full-time||Part-time||Full-time distance learning||Part-time distance learning|